Adimserious/Afrogspot/TESTING.md

 - Build confidence in the stability of the application.

 ## Bugs
 ### Solved Bugs

 ### Known Bugs
+- I tied to add asterisk to the required fields in the oder form but they wouldn't show up.

 ### Unknown Bugs
 I am not aware of any unknown bugs so far.